prgrphnrtr/mUPC/1 - laws/UPCRoP/UPCRoP.md

 4. The Court shall have regard to any unreasonable delay in seeking provisional measures.

 5. The Court may order the applicant to provide adequate security for appropriate compensation for any injury likely to be caused to the defendant which the applicant may be liable to bear in the event that the Court revokes the order for provisional measures.
 The Court shall do so where interim measures are ordered without the defendant having been heard  unless there are special circumstances not to do so .
 The Court shall decide whether it is appropriate to order the security by deposit or bank guarantee.
-The order shall be effective only after the security has been given  to the defendant  in accordance with the Court’s decision.
+The order shall be effective only after the security has been given  to the defendant  in accordance with the Court's decision.

 6. The order on provisional measures s hall indicate that an appeal may be brought in accordance with Article  73 of the Agreement  and Rule 220.1 .